1)Taylor Swift: Read a Memoir:

 2)Fearless: Read a YA Book:

+is murdered.
 He has to come to terms with his new life, new school, and new friends while trying to prevent more killings.
-Attempting to make peace with the territory’s pack and finding out that the girl next door might be more than she lets on make his situation
+Attempting to make peace with the territory’s pack and finding out that the girl next door might be more than she lets on make

 3) Speak Now: Read a book in a trilogy